Melia azedarach: Uses

-In Australia, particularly the suburbs of Melbourne, the tree is often used in nature strip plantings by local councils.
-The councils plant such trees for amenity reasons as well as environmental, social and economic benefits.

-Leaves have been used as a natural insecticide to keep with stored food, but must not be eaten as they are highly poisonous.
-Chinaberry fruit was used to prevent insect larvae from growing in the fruit.
-By placing the berries in, for example, drying apples and keeping the fruit turned in the sun without damaging any of the chinaberry skin, the fruit will dry and will prevent insect larvae in the dried apples.
+M. azedarach leaves and fruits have been used as a natural insecticide to keep with stored food, but must not be eaten as they are highly poisonous.
+Placing the berries in, for example, drying apples and keeping the fruit turned in the sun without damaging any of the chinaberry skin will prevent insect larvae from growing in the dried apples.
 A mature tree can yield approximately 15 kilograms of fruit annually.

-A diluted infusion of leaves and trees has been used in the past to induce uterine relaxation.

-The tree's Limonoid contains useful anticancer and antimalarial compounds.
+The species has also been used as a traditional herbal medicine.
+A diluted infusion of the leaves has been used in the past to induce uterine relaxation.
+The tree's limonoid compounds have useful anticancer and antimalarial effects.

 Toxicity

 The fruits have evolved to be eaten by animals, which eat the flesh surrounding the hard endocarp or ingest the entire fruit and later vent the endocarp.
 If the endocarp is crushed or damaged during ingestion or digestion, the animal will be exposed to the toxins within the seed.
-The processes of mastication and digestion, and the degree of immunity to the particular toxins, vary widely between species, and there will accordingly be great variation in the clinical symptoms following ingestion.
+The processes of mastication and digestion, and the degree of immunity to the particular toxins, vary widely between species, and there is accordingly great variation in clinical symptoms following ingestion.

-Fruits are poisonous or narcotic to humans if eaten in large quantities.
-According to Chinese medical literature, human poisoning can occur if 6 - 9 fruits, 30 - 40 seeds, or 400 grams of the bark are eaten.
-However, these toxins are not harmful to birds, who gorge themselves on the fruit, eventually reaching a "drunken" state.
-The birds that are able to eat the fruit spread the seeds in their droppings.
-The toxins are neurotoxins and unidentified resins, found mainly in the fruits.
+The fruits are poisonous or narcotic to humans if eaten in large quantities.
+According to Chinese medical literature, human poisoning can occur if 6–9 fruits, 30–40 seeds, or 400 grams of bark are eaten.
+The toxins include neurotoxins and unidentified resins, found mainly in the fruits.
 The first symptoms of poisoning appear a few hours after ingestion.
 They may include loss of appetite, vomiting, constipation or diarrhea, bloody faeces, stomach pain, pulmonary congestion, cardiac arrest, rigidity, lack of coordination and general weakness.
 Death may take place after about 24 hours.
-As in relatives, tetranortriterpenoids constitute an important toxic principle.
+As in its relatives, tetranortriterpenoids constitute an important toxic principle.
 These are chemically related to azadirachtin, the primary insecticidal compound in the commercially important neem oil.
 These compounds are probably related to the wood and seed's resistance to pest infestation, and maybe to the unattractiveness of the flowers to animals.
 The plant is toxic to cats.

+However, these toxins are not harmful to many species of bird, who gorge themselves on the fruit, eventually reaching a "drunken" state.
+The birds that are able to eat the fruit spread the intact seeds in their droppings.